Using the Data Lakehouse for Vault CRM

 • object – The API name of the corresponding object

-Enabling the Data Lakehouse
+Enabling and Connecting to the Data Lakehouse

-Enabling the Data Lakehouse for a Vault CRM instance is not a simple configuration change like other Vault CRM features.
+Enabling and connecting to the Data Lakehouse for a Vault CRM instance is not a simple configuration change like other Vault CRM features.
 It requires cross-functional coordination across your Business, Security, IT, and Data Warehouse teams, as well as with Veeva Support.
 Because of this, the Data Lakehouse can only be enabled upon request and on a per-Vault basis.
 It is recommended to plan in advance and align the necessary teams before submitting a request.

 The steps below describe the general enablement steps for customers connecting to the CRM Data Lakehouse using the following: